bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 # CommandDotNet

+## 3.5.2 (pending)

+### Feature

+#### CommandLogger.Log

+Make CommandLogger a public class so commands, interceptors and middleware can run it directly.

+This makes the last pattern in the [command-logger.md] help possible, using an interceptor option to trigger the log.

 ## 3.5.1

 Fix bug: when enabled w/ default configuration, Command Logger no longer outputs unless [cmdlog] is specified